-Internally the Court shifted to having employees work remotely and in-office.
-The Court has utilized Zoom to hold regular staff meetings and its quarterly Judiciary meetings.
-The period time has brought an expanded use of electronic communication and virtual meeting platforms.
+The Tribal Court utilized a hybrid system of remote working and in-office working during 2021 as part of its response to COVID-19.
+This hybrid system ensured that court services continued to be available to Tribal Citizens while minimizing the risk posed by COVID-19.
+The Court utilized Zoom to hold regular staff meetings and its quarterly Judiciary meetings.
+This period of time has brought an expanded use of electronic communication and virtual meeting platforms which will be carried forward into the future.